Guests viewing ancient sculptures inside National Archaeological Museum.

 What’s not allowed

-• Eating, drinking, and smoking are strictly prohibited inside the museum.
+Eating, drinking, and smoking inside the museum premises are strictly forbidden.

 Accessibility

-• Accessible restrooms are located on the basement level, equipped with appropriate facilities.
+• Accessible restrooms are situated on the basement level with suitable facilities for convenience.

-• Pregnant women and individuals with reduced mobility receive priority access to the museum’s facilities.
+Pregnant women and individuals requiring extra mobility support receive priority access to museum amenities.

 Additional information

-• Children under 18 must be accompanied by an adult at all times.
+• Children under 18 must always have an adult accompanying them during their museum visit.

-• All personal belongings are subject to security checks at the entrance.
+All personal belongings will undergo security checks at the entrance for safety reasons.

 Visitors viewing sculptures at the National Archaeological Museum.